shaneapowell/EventHorizonIlluminate/README.md

 ```
 5 Go back and re-run step #2.
 Your buttons should now light up in the correct order.
 If not, keep doing Steps 2-4 until it's correct.

+# TROUBLESHOOTING
+Check the output of illuminate.py when manually running it at the command prompt.
+The logfile `/tmp/illuminate.log` is also a good place to start.
+If need be, add the `-d` option to add more debugging output.

+# FAQ
+**Q Why do the lights flash slowly 4 times?**

+A This indicates that an error occured trying to find the correct buttons to light up.
+4 show flashes means that some sort of "default" button configuration was used.
+Check the logfile to see what errors caused this.

+---

+**Q Why do the lights flash quickly 2 times?**

+A This indicates a success!
+It's quicly telling you that the buttons that are lit up are correct.
+It means a mapping was found in one of the .xml files, and in the config.ini file.

+---

 #RESOURCES:
 - http://forum.arcadecontrols.com/index.php/topic,98241.0.html